 "The Bible, the whole Bible, and nothing but the Bible, is the religion of Christ's Church!"
 (C.H.
 Spurgeon, 1834-1892)

-GOD (Jesus) worked for six days.
+God (Jesus) worked for six days.
 On the seventh He took rest.
-This is favored to be known as His 'PERSONAL REST'.
+This is best to be known as His 'PERSONAL REST'.
 The sabbath day was never intended nor created for Adam.
 GOD never commanded Adam to keep a day set aside for Him for worship.
 No, He never did.
 He created Adam to give him eternal rest.
 Meaning to enjoy and bask in the glory of His wonder, His splendor, His glory, His creation, His planet Earth with Him our GOD.
 What a union that would have been!

 Adam lived a blessed and holy life, which was a state of bliss with GOD, trustful and obedient.
 He did not need to lift a finger to do any chores of burden.
 For all the hard work had all been but done.
 Remember GOD created everything not Adam.
 Thus ever so lucky, Adam walked and talked with GOD in the flesh in ecstasy in 'Eternal-Rest'.